mindbat/track2-functional/THE-CHAT-RETURNS.md

 ## The approach
 ### The Conversation Database

-1. The chat conversation will be stored in a `Map`, also known as an `associative array`, `dictionary`, or `hash`.
+1. The chat conversation will be stored in a `Map`, a collection of key/value pairs, also known as an _associative array_, _dictionary_, or _hash_.
-1. This `Map` will contain four (4) entries:
+1. This `Map` will contain four (4) fields:
   * `limit`:  A number indicating the maximum number of messages to retain.
   * `messages`:  A list holding the message history.
   * `counts`:  Another `Map` where each key is the name of a user and each value is the number of messages sent by that user.
   * `total`:  A counter of all messages sent over the lifetime of this conversation.

 Or, to put it more simply, a JSON representation of the conversation database would look like this:

 ```
 { "limit"    : 20,